Mati20041/react-example-component-test/README.md

 # Example approaches of how to test different aspects of components

 Components are split into following aspects (prefixed with a number):
-1. Component that don't need a test
+1. Component that doesn't need a test
 2. Component with a content prop
 3. Component with a callback
 4. Component with a changing style